vertica/VerticaPy/docs/source/user_guide_data_preparation_encoding.rst

 - **Mean Encoding:** This technique uses the frequencies of each category for a specific response column.
 - **Discretization:** This technique uses various mathematical technique to encode continuous features into categories.

-To demonstrate encoding data in VerticaPy, we'll use the well-known 'Titanic' dataset.
+To demonstrate encoding data in VerticaPy, we'll use the well-known ``titanic`` dataset.

 .. code-block:: python